corda/corda-docs-portal/content/en/docs/corda-os/4.8/modify-the-flow.md

 ## Flow outline

-The goal of your flow will be to orchestrate an IOU issuance transaction.
+Your goal is to create a flow that orchestrates an IOU issuance transaction.
 Transactions in Corda are the atomic units of change that update the ledger.
 Each transaction is a proposal to mark zero or more existing states as historic (the inputs), while creating zero or more new states (the outputs).